 The Empowerment Lessons are suitable for use with individual students as well as small and large groups.
 You can integrate these lessons into your career development program with just a few simple steps:

 - Choose an Empowerment Lesson.
-Career-Based Empowerment Lessons are located on the Find Your Path page and Skill-Based Empowerment Lessons are located on the Develop Life Skills page.
 Each Career Girls Empowerment video is about two minutes and focuses on a different topic.
 You can use the Empowerment Lessons in any order that best meets the needs and interests of your students.
 For example, solid communication skills are widely recognized as essential for college and career success.
 To help students improve this skill set, share Developing Communication Skills.

 - Download the Corresponding Resources.
 Each Empowerment Lesson has a corresponding set of resources accessible on each video page (see example) and can also be accessed individually through the Resources module at the bottom of this page.
 Print the PDFs you'd like to make available to students.